ICEI-PUC-Minas-CC-TI/ti1-2025-1-t2-manha-petmatch/codigo/db/db_example.md

 # DB EXAMPLE

-- This is an db.json example.
+- This is an db.json example..s

 ```json
 {